UK public debt to rise by over 100 billion pounds due to data changes

 Given the constituent parts of the new debt total are already available, there should be no surprises for financial markets.

-Indeed, many private-sector analysts and the government's budget watchdog already use a modified version of the ONS's headline measure of the public finances which additionally strips out some payments linked to Bank bond purchases and Royal Mail Group's historic pension assets and liabilities.
+Indeed, many private-sector analysts and the government's budget watchdog already use a modified version of the ONS's headline measure of the public finances which additionally strips out some payments linked to BoE bond purchases and Royal Mail Group's (RMG.L) historic pension assets and liabilities.

 Credit ratings agencies prefer another measure, general government gross debt, which is more internationally comparable.